ryssbowh/craft-themes/DEVELOPERS.md

 Each block can disable caching entirely by overriding the method `getCanBeCached(): bool`.
 The content block is non cacheable, but still has a caching strategy which will define displayers caching.

+Block cache can be clear with the following command : `./craft invalidate-tags/themes::blocks`